dotnet/msbuild/Documentation/installation-scenarios.md

 * Installation targets: native installers (bits) & "curl&run"
 * Source branch: rel/1.0.0
-* Links to builds: LKG ?? latest green build of rel/1.0.0 (build status)
-* Debian feed: Development
+* Debian feed: (now: Development; future: Production)
 * Installation script links: Latest from rel/1.0.0
+* Getting started page can never point to unstable builds
+* URLs point to: latest green build of rel/1.0.0;

 This is the main curated first-run experience for the dotnet CLI.
 The intent of the page is to help users "kick the tires" quickly and become familiar with what the platform offers.
 This should be the most stable and curated experience we can offer.
-Getting started page can never point to unstable builds.

 ## Repo Landing Page
 The repo landing page can be found on: https://github.com/dotnet/cli/readme.md
-* Installation targets: native installers & "curl&run" (should be obscured by getting started link: i.e. on the bottom of the page)
 * Source branch: rel/1.0.0
-* URLs point to: latest green build of rel/1.0.0;
+* Links to builds: LKG ?? latest green build of rel/1.0.0 (build status)
+* The Repo Landing Page should be used primarily by contributors to the CLI
+* Only links to "how to install" but no instructions

-Download links on the landing page should be decreased in importance.
-First thing for "you want to get started" section should link to the getting started page on the marketing site.
+* First thing for "you want to get started" section should link to the getting started page on the marketing site

-The Repo Landing Page should be used primarily by contributors to the CLI.
-There should be a separate page that has instructions on how to install both the latest stable as well as latest development with proper warnings around it.
+* Separate page that has instructions on how to install both the latest stable as well as latest development with proper warnings around it.
 The separate page is to really avoid the situation from people accidentally installing unstable bits (since SEO can drop them in the repo first).

 # Installation modes